LAST UPDATED: 7/24/26 – Alstrom Point in Glen Canyon Guide

 ![]() |

-If you head up highway 89-North towards Big Water, you will get to the Alstrom Point turn-off.
-If you continue up highway 89, you will get to Kanab, Utah.
-The city of Kanab is another popular outdoor adventure hub that is in close proximity to a number of other popular attractions.
+If you head up Highway 89 North towards Big Water, you will get to the Alstrom Point turn-off.
+If you continue up Highway 89, you will get to Kanab, Utah.
+The city of Kanab is another popular outdoor adventure hub near several other attractions.
 These include the Red Canyon Slot and the Wave.
-Further up Highway 89 past Kanab you will eventually reach the Bryce Canyon National Park area.
+Further up Highway 89 past Kanab, you will eventually reach the Bryce Canyon National Park area.

 How to Get to Alstrom Point Map